SubAssist: Building Trade Office Automation Product

 Who’s it for:

-Homeowners looking to upgrade, downsize, or reduce stress in their next move and the real estate agents that advise them
+Homeowners looking to upgrade, downsize, or reduce stress in their next move, and the real estate agents who advise them

 What we did:

-We created and launched a private loan that allowed the home buyer to show their current home as free and clear of financing.
-This removed the contingency from their new home purchase allowing them to get the best financing possible and making them essentially a cash buyer.
+We designed and launched a private loan product that allowed buyers to show their current home as free and clear of financing.
+This removed the contingency from their offer on the new home, enabling them to access better financing options and effectively act as cash buyers.

-We iterated these loans to allow for less risky transactions for our funding sources and simplify them for the borrower.
-This led to a significant online presence and sales collateral that positioned our unique differentiators for both the borrower and real estate agents.
-The loan initiation process was automated across systems to reduce operational labor.
+We iterated on the loan structure to reduce risk for funding partners and simplify the process for borrowers.
+This included creating a strong online presence and sales collateral to clearly communicate our differentiators to both agents and homeowners.
+The loan initiation process was also automated across systems to reduce labor and improve efficiency.

 Success metrics:

-• +150% growth in loan volume generated YOY
+• 150 percent year-over-year growth in loan volume

 HomeBack to Products